someobserver/recurgence/math/05-semantic-mass/index.md

 - $M(q, t)$ is the semantic mass at $q$,
 - $dV_q$ is the volume element.

-The gradient of this potential yields the **recursive force**:
+The gradient of this potential gives the **recursive force**:
 $$
 F_i(p, t) = -\nabla_i \Phi(p, t)
 $$
-which governs the flow of coherence and the attraction of new semantic structures into existing attractor basins.
-This formalism captures the manner in which regions of high semantic mass modulate the dynamics of meaning, drawing recursive processes toward stable configurations.
+which directs the flow of coherence and draws new semantic structures into existing attractor basins.
+This formalism describes how regions of high semantic mass modulate the dynamics of meaning, pulling recursive processes toward stable configurations.

 ---